devresolusi-hub/versioning-system/docs/SDD.md

   - Manages relationships between files and versions

 - **Supabase Storage**
-  - Stores actual file binaries
+  - Stores actual file binaries for objects ≤ 50MB
   - Organized by file name and version

+- **MEGA Cloud Storage**
+  - Stores larger file binaries using `megajs`
+  - Exposes public links that are stored directly in the `versions.storage_path` column

 ---